thoughtspot/thoughtspot.github.io/_end-user/search/hide-and-show-values.md

 3. On the chart, click the legend value you would like to hide.
 Click the hidden legend value again to show it.

-    In the following example, we clicked `northwest` to hide it.
+    In the example below, we clicked `northwest` to hide it.

     ![]({{ site.baseurl }}/images/legend_hide_this_value.png "Hide a legend value from the chart")